Mass and distance of AGN black holes from warped accretion disks: Introduction

+The difficulties addressed in determining the masses of astrophysical objects starts realizing that they can only be determined through indirect methods.
+This task is further complicated when addressing black hole masses due to their intrinsic physical properties: no signal coming from the interior of the event horizon can be detected by a distant observer and, therefore, these compact objects cannot be directly seen.
+As a result, indirect dynamical methods that use nearby moving objects or photometric treatments for mass determination must be implemented.

-Distance measurement is one of the most difficult tasks faced in astronomy.
-Several challenges must be addressed to solve this problem at different scales (the so-called scale ladder).
+Mirroring the challenges of mass determination, similar difficulties arise when inferring the distances of astrophysical objects since this problem must be addressed at different scales (the so-called scale ladder).
 First of all, there is no single method that works for all scales and covers the total required distance to be measured, as a consequence, the uncertainties exacerbate with each step up \cite{Czerny2018,Gossan2012}.
-Another important defiance is that celestial objects are located in a three-dimensional space while their observation occurs in two, demanding to develop necessary methods to add the third dimension accurately and without introducing false information, or, conversely, to adapt physical models that even in two dimensions are capable of explaining what is observed.
-Finally, it is in terms of the distance that other properties of astrophysical objects can be determined, such as brightness (through the distance modulus), size (through the quotient of distance and angular diameter), and age (by knowing the relationship between the temperature and magnitude of the object), to name a few.
+Another important def\/iance is that celestial objects are located in a three-dimensional space while their observation occurs in two, demanding the development of necessary methods to add the third dimension accurately and without introducing false information, or, conversely, to adapt physical models that even in two dimensions are capable of explaining what is observed.
+Finally, several properties of astrophysical objects can be determined in terms of their distance, such as brightness and magnitudes (through the distance modulus) and size (through the quotient of distance and angular diameter), to name a few.

-Similar difficulties arise regarding the mass measurements of astrophysical objects, since just indirect methods can be performed.
-The situation becomes even harder when the determination of BH masses is addressed due to their intrinsic physical properties.
-In consequence, no signal coming from the interior of the event horizon can be detected by a distant observer and, therefore, these compact objects cannot be directly seen.
-As a result, indirect dynamical methods that use nearby moving objects or photometric treatments for mass determination must be implemented.
+Regarding the BH mass and distance determination in megamasers systems, in addition to the aforemetnioned proven efficacy of post-Newtonian approaches, a general relativistic formalism is likely to supply a more comprehensive and precise description of gravitational phenomena in the strong field regime, even for a wider gamma of astrophysical configurations.
+Following this line of thought, the detection of the gravitational redshift \cite{Grav18,Do2019} and the Schwarzschild precession \cite{Grav20} in the motion of the S2 star orbiting our SMBH SgrA$^*$, the imaging of the BH shadow originating at the event horizon vicinity of both M87$^*$ \cite{EHT1} and SgrA$^*$ \cite{EHT2}, as well as the recently reported evidence for the Bardeen-Petterson effect in the accretion disk of M87$^*$ \cite{Iorio25} vividly encourage the design and implementation of relativistic models for studying the physics around SMBHs.